 Q: How does protein assist with weight loss?

 Protein plays a huge role when it comes to weight loss.
-By eating protein you can reduce the hunger hormones while boosting the ones tied to satiety.
+By eating lean protein you can reduce the hunger hormones while boosting the ones tied to satiety.
 This can innately help you consume fewer calories during the day.

 Protein is also going to take longer to digest, therefore it causes you to feel fuller throughout the day.
-Eating high-protein meals and snacks every couple of hours likewise helps keep metabolism revved up and hunger at bay.
+Eating high-protein meals and snacks every couple of hours likewise helps keep the metabolism revved up and hunger at bay.

 Q: How often should I weigh-in?

-Because, remember, weight will fluctuate from day to day due to hydration, bathroom patterns, and other factors.
+Because remember, weight will fluctuate from day to day due to hydration, bathroom patterns, and other factors.
 Try not to get too caught up in the slight increase and decrease you may see every day but look for trends.

-If you pick one day per week to be your actual weigh in day, this will be most indicative of losing true fat mass.
+If you pick one day per week to be your actual weigh-in day, this will be most indicative of losing true fat mass.